Palliative Care for Dogs and Cats: Providing Comfort in Their Final Chapter

 When to Seek Veterinary Support

-They seem withdrawn, distressed, or no longer enjoy their favourite activities.
+They seem sad, withdrawn, distressed, or no longer enjoy their favourite activities.

 Your vet can help adjust treatments or discuss end-of-life care options when the time comes.